-There is now a separate queue on the left-hand side of the immigration queues that caters for families with small children and the elderly, although it is not always manned.
+There is now a separate queue on the far right-hand side of the immigration queues that cater for families with small children and the elderly, although it is not always manned.
 If you have small children or elderly passengers in your group ask for assistance when making your booking.
 You will likely be assigned someone to meet you off the plane and escort you to the fast-track immigration queue.

 Make sure you have already completed your immigration arrival form on the plane.
 There are often no forms left in the arrivals hall (and never any pens, so make sure you have one and complete the form on the plane before arrival).
 You need to present it at immigration along with your passport and sometimes your boarding pass, so don’t forget to keep it with your passport and immigration form.

 3. Be prepared for a long wait for your luggage.

 DPS is renowned for their slow baggage handling, so the best option is to get through immigration as quickly as possible and take a bathroom break afterwards in the baggage and customs hall.